Joshua861/blog/content/posts/programming-history/index.md

 Fortran 2003 and later introduced modern programming features such as [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming?useskin=vector), based on the concepts of objects that can contain data and code.
 Modern Fortran also has good [interoperability](https://en.wikipedia.org/wiki/Fortran?useskin=vector#:~:text=Interoperability%20with%20the%20C%20programming%20language) with other programming languages.
 Making it easier to integrate Fortran code with [C](https://en.wikipedia.org/wiki/C_(programming_language)?useskin=vector), [C++](https://en.wikipedia.org/wiki/C%2B%2B?useskin=vector), and others.

 Fortran's influence in the history of programming has been substantial, indirectly inspiring the development of later languages such as [BASIC](https://en.wikipedia.org/wiki/BASIC) & [C](https://en.wikipedia.org/wiki/C_(programming_language)?useskin=vector).
 It is being updated to this day, with the latest stable release (at time of recording) being in 2018.
-Its extensive usage in legacy systems and its specialized features for scientific and high-performance computing mean that Fortran will likely continue to be used by scientists and engineers for decades to come.
+It's used by almost 1% of developers, according to the 2023 Stack Overflow Developer Survey.
+And due to its use in scientific computing and legacy systems, it's not going anywhere.

 ## [COBOL](https://en.wikipedia.org/wiki/COBOL?useskin=vector)